uber/nebula.gl/docs/api-reference/react-map-gl-draw/react-map-gl-draw.md

   - `EditorModes.DRAW_POINT` - Lets you draw a GeoJson `Point` feature.
   - `EditorModes.DRAW_RECTANGLE` - Lets you draw a `Rectangle` (represented as GeoJson `Polygon` feature).

+- `features` (Feature[], Optional) - List of features in GeoJson format.
-- `selectedFeatureId` (String, Optional) - id of the selected feature. `EditorModes` assigns a unique id to each feature which is stored in `feature.properties.id`.
+- `selectedFeatureIndex` (String, Optional) - Index of the selected feature. `EditorModes` assigns a unique id to each feature which is stored in `feature.properties.id`.
-- `clickRadius` (Number, optional) - Radius to detect features around a hovered or clicked point.
+- `clickRadius` (Number, Optional) - Radius to detect features around a hovered or clicked point.
 Default value is `0`

-- `onSelect` (Function, Required) - callback when a feature is selected.
-Receives an object containing `selectedFeatureId`.
+- `onSelect` (Function, Optional) - callback when a feature or an editHandle is selected.
+Receives an object containing the following parameters
+  - `selectedFeatureIndex`: selected feature index.
+  - `editHandleIndex`: selected editHandle index.
+  - `screenCoords`: screen coordinates of the clicked position.
+  - `mapCoords`: map coordinates of the clicked position.

-- `onUpdate` (Function, Required) - callback when anything is updated.
-Receives one argument `features` that is the updated list of GeoJSON features.
+- `onUpdate` (Function, Optional) - callback when anything is updated.
+Receives an object containing the following parameters
+  - `features` (Feature[]) - the updated list of GeoJSON features.
+  - `editType` (String) -  `addFeature`, `addPosition`, `finishMovePosition`
+  - `editContext` (Array) - list of edit objects, depend on `editType`, each object may contain `featureIndexes`, `editHandleIndexes`, `screenCoords`, `mapCoords`.

-Feature object structure:
+**Feature object structure:**
-`react-map-gl-draw` is stateful component.
 ```js
 {
   id, // an unique identified generated inside react-map-gl-draw library